rashidg/LendingStuff-project/iteration-01.review.md

 Going into the next iteration, our main insights are:
  * It would help to organize meeting dates ahead of time (which work for the schedules of all attending members)
  * Moving forward, it will help to assign roles to the various team members (product owner, scrum master, etc) so we can better organize the code.
- * We decided to shift our focus from developing a web app to developing an android app (since our group members are more familiar with frameworks implemented in android).
+ * We decided to shift our focus from developing a web app to developing an android app (since our group members are more familiar with frameworks supported in android).